200-hour Yoga Teacher Training | Level 1 Yoga Foundation Course

-This unique 200-hour yoga teacher training programme has been running since 2016 and has evolved from more than 25 years of teaching and 20 years’ experience of running a yoga centre.
-The course is accredited by the Yoga Alliance and is designed to give you the skills, knowledge and motivation needed to thrive in today’s yoga environment – and to explore yoga for your own personal development.
+This unique 200-hour yoga teacher training programme has been running since 2016 and has evolved from more than 25 years experience teaching and running a yoga centre.
+The Shala School of Yoga is a Yoga Alliance accredited yoga training centre, and our 200-hour Yoga Alliance qualification is designed to give you the skills, knowledge and confidence to thrive in today’s yoga environment.
+It is also designed to explore yoga for your own personal development, and on a personal level it is usually a hugely transformational experience.
+Most of the course takes place in our beautiful South London yoga studio, with around 40 hours of online learning (livestream and on demand) to consolidate the teachings of yoga anatomy and philosophy.

 200-hour Yoga Teacher Training Course Overview

-The Shala School of Yoga was set up in 2016 for our experienced teaching team to pass on their considerable knowledge to a new generation of inspiring and authentic yoga teachers.
+The Shala School of Yoga was set up in 2016 for our experienced teaching team to pass on their considerable knowledge and nurture a new generation of yoga teachers.
 The 200-hour yoga teacher training programme crafts and intertwines traditional methods with a more contemporary approach and provides a non-dogmatic comprehensive immersion introducing the vast subject of yoga.
-We examine many aspects of the science of yoga, from the physical practices of asana, pranayama, kriya and anatomy to the mental, philosophical and spiritual nature of the practice.
-The asana study is influenced by ashtanga yoga but is broad in scope laying a solid foundation to go on and teach numerous styles of yoga.
+The course is always evolving as the yoga world evolves and we examine many aspects of the art and science of yoga, from the physical practices of asana, pranayama, kriya and anatomy to the mental, philosophical and spiritual nature of the practice.
+The asana study is influenced by ashtanga vinyasa yoga but is broad in scope laying a solid foundation to go on and teach a range of styles of yoga.
+Each student will be guided to hone their skills for their final assessment to teach a style of yoga that resonates with their own individual practice.
+The course gives space for reading, coursework and teaching practice with rigorous feedback and guidance from peers and the team.
+Our detailed feedback process is particularly beneficial in helping trainees find their own authentic voice as a teacher and fulfil their own individual potential.

-Our objective for graduates on our 200-hour yoga teacher training programme is to instil confidence, compassion and integrity.
-We aim for our graduates to firstly deepen their practice and then for those who wish to teach, to go on to teach with passion and inspiration, spreading yoga authentically to others in a meaningful way.
-Our 200-hour yoga teacher training programme accepts 12-18 students per intake, allowing those involved to feel like they are part of a community and get the attention, nurture and guidance to take part in what is for most students a hugely transformational experience.
+Our objective for graduates on our 200-hour yoga teacher training programme is to instil confidence for each individual to find their own unique way of teaching.
+We aim for our graduates to firstly deepen their practice and understanding of the many layers of yoga and then for those who wish to teach, to go on to teach with passion, compassion and integrity, spreading yoga to others in a meaningful way.
+Our 200-hour yoga teacher training programme accepts around 15-18 students per intake, allowing an intimate environment with a strong sense of community and plenty of individual guidance and support.

 200-hour Yoga Teacher Training Teaching Faculty

-The Shala School of Yoga brings together an exceptionally experienced and gifted team of teachers giving a broad and diverse exploration of the subject.
-Leading our next 200-hour yoga teacher training course in 2023-24 is senior Yoga Alliance registered teacher Gingi Lee, with Liz Lark as guest teacher and Inna Costantini assisting.
+The Shala School of Yoga brings together an exceptionally experienced and gifted team of teachers giving a broad and diverse exploration of the subject of yoga.
+Leading our next 200-hour yoga teacher training course starting September 2023 are senior Yoga Alliance E-500-RYT teachers Gingi Lee and Charli Van Ness.

-Also on the team are: Dr Matthew Clark who will delve into the History and Philosophy of yoga; Melanie Cooper who brings Anatomy and Physiology to life, Norman Blair who will introduce you to Yin practices and Hamish Hendry sharing his experiences and invaluable insight on Dharma Philosophy and teaching Ashtanga Yoga.
+Also on the team are: Dr Matthew Clark who will delve into the History and Philosophy of yoga; Melanie Cooper who brings Anatomy and Physiology to life, Norman Blair who will introduce you to Yin practices and Hamish Hendry and Liz Lark who share their experiences and invaluable insights from decades of teaching.

 Lead Yoga Teacher: Gingi Lee

 The founder of the Shala, Gingi has taught, trained and inspired many British and international yoga teachers over the last two decades.
 Gingi initially studied and taught martial arts and then moved on to study Ashtanga Vinyasa Yoga with the late Derek Ireland.
-He has been teaching yoga for 25+ years and running his own centre for over 20 years.
+He has been teaching yoga and running his own centre for 25+ years.
 In the last few years he has regularly trained with Bodyrolling innovator Yamuna Zake and he now incorporates this practice into his teachings.
 Read more on his Biography.

 "I didn't expect to go so deep with this practice on the TTC.
 Very intense and emotional experience.
 Gingi held such a safe supportive space it was really special."